MB1151/attention_is_all_you_need/README.md

 Issue with inference:

-- Some terminals (mine in this category) does not support Telugu language and so it prints text that is unreadable on the terminal.
+- Some terminals (mine in this category) do not support Telugu language and so it prints text that is unreadable on the terminal.
 To avoid this, I tried directing the output of inference to `output.txt` file which prints readable Telugu text.

 ## Hardware